- RURAL DEVELOPMENT

 The Togolese Republic is once again one of Germany’s partner countries following the resumption of development cooperation in 2012.
 Previously, cooperation had been suspended since the 1990s.
 GIZ began work and opened an office in the capital, Lomé, in early 2013, and is currently working in six additional locations.
 Currently 129 national and 20 international employees and 15 development workers are working in the country (as of 31.12.2017).

-Official cooperation was suspended in the 1990s due to political developments in Togo.
-The country is now in a phase of democratisation.
-Parliamentary elections were held in 2013.
-Annual per capita income in Togo is less than USD 1,000, ranking Togo 166th out of 187 countries on the Human Development Index published by the United Nations (2014).
-The population is estimated at seven million, with around 60 per cent of the Togolese people living in absolute poverty.
+Annual per capita income in Togo is less than USD 1,000, ranking Togo 165th out of 189 countries on the Human Development Index published by the United Nations (2017), with around 50 per cent of the eight million people in Togo living in absolute poverty.
 Income inequality is increasing and around one third of the country’s young people are jobless.

 Agriculture and the service sector are the backbone of the economy.
 More than 60 per cent of Togo’s people are employed in small-scale farming.
 There is major potential for growth in the export of coffee, cocoa and cotton.
 Togo is expected to achieve economic growth of around 5 per cent in the coming years.
-This positive forecast is based on the existence of the expanded deep sea port – the only one in the region – and the expansion of Togo’s airport.
+Among other factors, this positive forecast is based on the existence of an expanded deep sea port – the only one in the region – and the extension of Lomé airport.
 Togo is one of West Africa’s major cargo shipment hubs.

 The following priority areas for cooperation have been agreed between Germany and Togo:

 - rural development and agriculture